 General Information regarding admission:

-- The Respiratory Care program accepts up to 30 students each year (25 Lane County residents, and 5 out-of-county residents) and is open to Oregon Residents only.
-If you are an out of state resident, you must establish residency before applying to the program.
+- The Respiratory Care program accepts up to 30 students each year and is open to Oregon Residents & Non-resident students.

 - Only completed applications will be accepted.